Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Statistical Inference

-For ease of exposition, let us consider the VAR(1) model, forecast horizon $h=1$ and future value of the first component series $Y_{1,T+1}$ to be forecast at date $T$ out of sample (oos) given $Y_T = (y_{1,T}, y_{2,T})' \equiv y$, where $(Y_{2,t})$ contains the remaining components of the series.
+\nin i) {\bf True Prediction Interval:} For ease of exposition, let us consider the VAR(1) model, a forecast horizon $h=1$ and a future value of the first component series $Y_{1,T+1}$ to be forecast at date $T$ out of sample (oos) given $Y_T = (y_{1,T}, y_{2,T})' \equiv y$, where $(Y_{2,t})$ contains the remaining components of the series.
 Then, the true prediction interval at level $1-\alpha_1$ for $Y_{1,T+1}$ is: